 From Anstruther we continue north to the medieval town of St Andrews.
 St Andrew is the patron Saint of Scotland, and according to legend his remains were washed up on the Fife coast.
 The shrine became a place of worship for Christian pilgrims from far and wide and the town developed into the religious capital of Scotland complete with a huge Norman Cathedral, the largest in all of Scotland.
 Founded in 1160 the Cathedral was devastated first by fire and later by zealous religious reformers but the ruins provide a fascinating insight into what it once must have been like.
 Today St Andrews attracts another type of pilgrim, being famous world-wide as the home of golf and the Mecca for all golfers - the 'Old Course'.
 The course, founded in 1754, is in beautiful condition and its emerald green grass contrasts with the golden sands of the beach nearby.
 St Andrews is also home to the oldest University in Scotland, at nearly 600 years old, and the third oldest in Britain behind Oxford and Cambridge.
 Also dating from this period is the town's once mighty castle which, perched on a rocky headland overhanging the sea, is a ruin with a violent and murderous past.
 Every street, every building is surrounded with history and we give you around 2.5 hours to explore this amazing town.

 From St Andrews we take a pleasant drive through the rolling countryside of central Fife, with its small villages and patchwork of farms, to Falkland.
-Falkland Palace dominates this old village, and was one of the main residences of the old Royal family of Scotland, the Stewarts (Stuarts).
+Falkland Palace (open from April to October) dominates this old village, and was one of the main residences of the old Royal family of Scotland, the Stewarts (Stuarts).
 Aside from the palace the village is simply one of the most beautiful in Scotland with an array of old cottages and narrow winding streets.
+The village was used recently to double as old Inverness during filming of the "Outlander" series based on the books by Diana Gabaldon.
 You can take time to wander around the picturesque village or enjoy a drink in one of the villages traditional pubs or tearooms.
 Leaving Falkland we return to Edinburgh, passing Loch Leven, where Mary Queen of Scots was imprisoned by her Protestant nobility.
 And then we once again cross the Firth of Forth and return to the city centre.
 Arrive approx: 18.00.

 Photography Credits: Visit Britain, Visit Scotland, Britainonview, Mike Hasted, Luke Sheppard, Ingrid Rasmussen, Pawel Libera, Tony Pleavin, Craig Easton, David Angel, Martin Brent, Bob Berry, Paul Watts